News on field service management and optimization

 • Reduced travel: route optimization to limit kilometers traveled.

 The trends in field service management in 2025 show a major transformation of the sector.
-Digitalization, AI, and connected objects are redefining standards of efficiency and customer satisfaction.
+Digitalization, AI, and connected devices are redefining standards of efficiency and customer satisfaction.
 While some barriers remain, companies that adopt these innovations gain an undeniable competitive advantage.

 a tablet with Cadulis field service management software